 Remove half the “noodles” from each of the spaghetti squash boats (then we can fit more keto chili into each of the boats).

-Spoon the keto chili into each “boat”, then cover them with a hefty layer of shredded cheese.
-Broil them in the oven for about five minutes, or until the cheese melts.
+Spoon the keto chili into each squash boat, then cover them with a hefty layer of shredded cheese.
+Broil them in the oven for about five minutes, or until the cheese fully melts.

-And you’re done!
-Keto chili at its finest, now let’s talk about some variations…
+Voila!
+You’re done!
+Keto chili at its finest.
+Now let’s talk about some variations…

 Low Carb Chili Variations

-Oh yes my friends, you can work this low carb chili into any variation you’re craving.
+Oh yes, my friends, you can transform this low carb chili into any variation you’re craving.

-To start, the spaghetti squash is a totally optional addition to this meal — leave it out and enjoy this keto chili on its own, or in a bowl with some tasty toppings.
+To start, the spaghetti squash is a totally optional addition to this meal — leave it out and enjoy this keto chili on its own, or in a bowl with some tasty toppings instead!

 Here are a few other keto chili variations you may consider: